SiliconLabsSoftware/wiseconnect-prerelease/examples/si91x_soc/peripheral/sl_si91x_dma/readme.md

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-developing-for-silabs-hosts/using-the-simplicity-studio-ide#build-an-application) to:

-1. Build the Application in Studio.
-2. Flash, run, and debug the application.
+1. compile and run the application.
-3. The following prints should appear on console.
+2. The following prints should appear on console.

    > ![Figure: outputConsoleI_DMA](resources/readme/outputConsoleI_DMA.png)

-4. In debug mode, users can inspect the source buffer `src0[DMA_TRANSFER_SIZE]` (contains sequential data 1,2,3...) and destination buffer `dst0[DMA_TRANSFER_SIZE]` (initially zeros, then copied data after transfer) to verify successful memory-to-memory DMA transfer.
+3. In debug mode, users can inspect the source buffer `src0[DMA_TRANSFER_SIZE]` (contains sequential data 1,2,3...) and destination buffer `dst0[DMA_TRANSFER_SIZE]` (initially zeros, then copied data after transfer) to verify successful memory-to-memory DMA transfer.

 > **Note:**
 > - The debug feature will not work after M4 flash is turned off